moh4mmad/php-mvc-auth/README.md

-# About php MVC Auth
+# About PHP MVC Auth

 This project contains basic structure for architecture MVC (Model, view & controller) implemented with PHP & MySQL. &#128293;